 Beulah Heights University combines technology and practical application with instant access to learning resources, professors and other students via the Internet.
 It is designed specifically for students with non-traditional education needs, but also provides a high- quality, convenient opportunity for anyone interested in advancing his or her education.

-- Chat/Virtual Classroom: Chat/Virtual classroom is a collaboration software program that works with Blackboard to create a live virtual classroom.
+- Chat/Virtual Classroom: Chat/Virtual classroom is a collaboration software program that works with Beulah360 to create a live virtual classroom.
 Virtual classrooms at Beulah Heights offer exciting new approaches to instructor-led and peer-to-peer learning help while involving each student on an individual level.
 At Beulah Heights, interactive online learning experiences constantly evolve, and will keep everyone engaged.

 - Blackbaud Portal: Each student also has access to his or her individualized Beulah Heights University home page through Blackbaud.
 Students are required to use their BHU email account for ALL online communication with their instructor.
 Check your grades, email your instructors, check your business account.
 All official correspondence from your online course will come to that account.